compose-x/ecs_composex/README.rst

 ECS ComposeX allows to create not only the resources your application stack needs, but also the underlying infrastrcuture, for example, your networking layer (VPC, subnets etc.) as well as the compute (using SpotFleet by default).

-This is to allow developers to deploy in their development accounts without having to concern themselves with network design and capacity planning.
+This is to allow developers to deploy in their development accounts without having to worry about network design and capacity planning.

 .. note::